Credit: @muyaoeats on Instagram

 Credit: Courtesy of Miz Betty's Delights

 Miz Betty’s Delights makes cakes, cake pops, cupcakes, cookies, and other sweets.
-While visitors can walk up and purchase items from the storefront shop in Watertown, Miz Betty’s is mostly devoted to making custom cakes that look like works of art, handcrafted, drawn and sculpted with icing.
+While visitors can walk up and purchase items from the storefront shop in Watertown, Miz Betty’s is mostly devoted to making custom cakes that look like works of art, handcrafted, drawn, and sculpted with icing.
 Custom cupcakes, cookies, and other items are available as well, each with a personal touch courtesy of Miz Betty herself.

-Copenhagen (Long Island)
+Tate’s Bake Shop (Long Island)